kakhil2004/postman-basics-lmc/README.md

 Let's start with something simple.

-Click "New" → "HTTP Request."
+Click `"New" → "HTTP Request"`

-Set the method to GET and the URL to https://jsonplaceholder.typicode.com/posts/.
+Set the method to GET and the URL to `https://jsonplaceholder.typicode.com/posts/`.

-Click "Send."
+Click `"Send"`

-You'll see a response with status 200 OK, meaning success.
+You'll see a response with status `200 OK`, meaning success.
 The body will contain data like a post title, user ID, and content (Fig. 7).

-If you add ?userId=2 to the end of the URL, or use the Params tab to add a key of userId with a value of 2, Postman automatically appends it to the URL (Fig. 8).
+If you add `?userId=2` to the end of the URL, or use the Params tab to add a key of userId with a value of 2, Postman automatically appends it to the URL (Fig. 8).

 ![GET](images/image6.png)
 *Fig. 7.
 A successful GET request in Postman returns data with a 200 OK status message, confirming that the API call worked.*